alexsemendinger/alexsemendinger.github.io/_posts/2025-02-26-transformer-gentle-introduction.markdown

 ## The attention *matrix*

-We'll end up writing the attention mechanism somewhat differently this time around, but the only real difference is that every token will have its own query vector.
-The rest is bookkeeping (stacking vectors together into matrices).
+We'll end up writing the attention mechanism somewhat differently this time around, matching the notation you'll see in other sources.
+But the only real difference is that every token will have its own query vector -- everything else is bookkeeping (figuring out the right way to stack vectors to form matrices).

 Let's write this out: we compute queries, keys, and values for each token: